ricebear-org/ricebear-org.github.io/discord.md

 ## Supported Discord Clients/Mods

-**Only official clients (Discord Stable, PTB, Canary) without mods (this means no custom CSS injection, enrolling yourself in experiments you shouldn't use) are tested and supported.** Use unofficial clients/mods [at your own risk](https://news.ycombinator.com/item?id=25214777).
+**Only official clients (Discord Stable, PTB, Canary) without mods (such as custom CSS injection, enrolling yourself in experiments you shouldn't use, etc) are tested and supported.** Use unofficial clients/mods [at your own risk](https://news.ycombinator.com/item?id=25214777).

 ## Voice Channels